And Then Cat Had a Boat

 “Oh, I do this all the time.
 I’m really good at fetching things.”

 Dog knew Cat was happy, though.
 Cat had to be happy.
 Everyone was happy when Dog brought them something!
 Oh, joy of joys, Cat would love Dog forever.
 Cat needed the fish right now.
 Dog had to give it to her before Cat could starve any longer.
 They could even share it.
-Oh, Cat, this will make you happy and then you and me can spend every day together just talking and lounging around.
+Oh, Cat, this will make you happy and then you and me can spend every day together.

 Dog began changing the cadence of his feet.
 He was no longer in one place but rather seemed to be climbing some imaginary set of stairs under the water, or perhaps bouncing off a trampoline.
 This perturbed Cat.